wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 ```

 ### Probe CLI Access
 You will need CLI access to perform the required configuration steps for wiperf.
-There are a number of ways of gaining this access that are detailed in this document: [https://www.raspberrypi.org/documentation/remote-access/ssh/](https://www.raspberrypi.org/documentation/remote-access/ssh/){target=_blank}.
+There are a number of ways of gaining this access that are detailed in this document: [https://www.raspberrypi.org/documentation/remote-access/ssh/](https://www.raspberrypi.org/documentation/remote-access/ssh/){target=_blank} (see the section *"Enable SSH on a headless Raspberry Pi"*).

-My personal favourite is to enable SSH on a headless RPi by adding an 'ssh' file to the SD card prior to boot-up.
+My personal favourite is to enable SSH on a headless RPi by adding an 'ssh' file to the SD card prior to boot-up (see section *"Enable SSH on a headless Raspberry Pi"* in the link above).

 #### Default Login Account Password
 If using a fresh RPI image (which is recommended), remember to update the default 'pi' username with a new password so that your are not running with the default login of : ```pi/raspberry``` (user/pwd)